lramovha/LibraryManagementSystem_part2/README.md

   - Implement encapsulation by making member variables private and using getter and setter methods.
   - Implement polymorphism by creating a virtual function displayInfo() in the base class and overriding it in derived classes.

-3. Use of Qt Lists and Containers
+## 2. Use of Qt Lists and Containers
   -  Store the list of books and magazines using QList<LibraryItem*>.
   - Implement sorting and filtering operations using std::vector or QList.
   - Display book/magazine details in a QListWidget.
   - Implement searching and filtering using QListView and QSortFilterProxyModel.

-4. Use of Custom Qt Library
+## 3. Use of Custom Qt Library
   - Create a separate Qt library (LibraryUtils) for utility functions such as data persistence, sorting, and searching.
   - Use this library in your main application to handle book operations.

-6. Implementation of Generics (Templates)
+## 4. Implementation of Generics (Templates)
   - Create a generic template class Storage<T> to store and manage LibraryItem objects.
   - Implement member functions for adding, removing, and searching within the storage.
   - Demonstrate the use of this class for managing books and magazines.

-8. Graphical User Interface using Qt Widgets
+## 5. Graphical User Interface using Qt Widgets
   - Design a main window using Qt Widgets (QMainWindow, QWidget, QVBoxLayout, etc.).
   - Include input fields to add books and magazines.
   - Provide buttons to search, borrow, and return books. o Display a list of available books/magazines using QListWidget or QTableWidget.

-10. File Handling for Data Persistence o Store book and magazine data in a file (e.g., library_data.txt). o Load the data when the application starts. o Save new entries when a book or magazine is added.
+## 6. File Handling for Data Persistence
+  - Store book and magazine data in a file (e.g., library_data.txt).
+  - Load the data when the application starts.
+  - Save new entries when a book or magazine is added.